There are certain weekends and holidays

 I love hearing someone making something,

-even if it is the buzzing of bees.
+even if it could be the buzzing of bees.

 Published in TreeHouse Arts, Sept.
 6, 2017.